sesame-project/simulationBasedTesting/documentation/userguide.md

 and structure), the available fuzzing operations, and the performance metrics.
-In addition, our testing platform provides a convenient visual editor for system test engineers to configure the MRS structure (a representation of the ) during system testing experiments.
+In addition, our testing platform provides a convenient visual editor for system test engineers to configure the MRS structure (a representation of the multi-robot system, its robots, system variables and data types) during system testing experiments.

 ### Interactive Editing of the Testing Model
 In order to define the model interactively, the Exceed editor can be